ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can copy a Block storage backup from one region to another region, and later use that snapshot to restore a volume in the new region.
 You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

-Currently, cross-regional copy of block storage snapshots is not supported in the Chennai-Airtel region.
+Currently, cross-regional copy of block storage snapshots is not supported in the Chennai - Airtel region.
 It can't be selected as a source or target region.
 {: restriction}

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy in the target region.